Representing Hypergraphs by Point-Line Incidences: Representations without bends and without crossings

 \begin{restatable}{theorem}{crossfreelinesdegtwo} Let $H=(V,E)$ be a max-degree-2 hypergraph.
 Then, in polynomial time, one can decide whether $H$ admits a crossing-free line representation. \end{restatable} \begin{proof} If $H$ is not linear, then it does not have a crossing-free line representation.
 Thus, assume that $H$ is linear.
 Any two hyperedges that share a vertex must intersect.
 Since the representation is crossing free, every intersection point must correspond to a vertex.
 Therefore, we construct the graph $G$ having as vertex set $E$ and distinct $e,e'\in E$ are adjacent if and only if they share a vertex.

+In a crossing-free line representation, a maximal set of parallel lines must intersect all the other remaining lines, and every intersection determines a vertex.
+Therefore, if $H$ admits a crossing-free line representation, then $G$ is complete $k$-partite for some $k\in\mathbb{N}$.

-Clearly, $H$ admits a crossing-free line representation if and only if $G$ is complete $k$-partite for some $k\in\mathbb{N}$, which can be tested in polynomial time by checking whether each connected component in the complement graph of $G$ is a clique. \end{proof}
+Assume now that $G$ is complete $k$-partite for some $k\in\mathbb{N}$, which can be tested in polynomial time by checking whether each connected component in the complement graph of $G$ is a clique.
+We can represent $H$ by choosing $k$ representative lines in general position, and then creating a set of parallel lines for each of these representative lines whose cardinality matches the size of the corresponding partite set in $G$. \end{proof}